R3-Archive/cordapp-example/README.md

 **Via IntelliJ:**

-Select the 'Run Example RPC Client' run configuration which, by default, connects to NodeA (Artemis port 10006).
+Select the 'Run Example RPC Client' run configuration which, by default, connects to NodeA (RPC port 10006).
 Click the Green Arrow to run the client.

 **Via the command line:**